 The phenomenon of writing in images is explored through handwriting, calligraphy and typography.
 Starting with Art Informel in the 1950s, through conceptual art since the 1960s, the more than 100 works exhibited reveal the continuous significance of written art across generations and cultures up to this day.
 Artists invent fantasy alphabets and abstract sign languages, write poems and calendar entries, quote from literature and political documents, and translate thoughts and conversations into sprayed, graphic, gestural or embroidered messages.
 The performativity of writing can be experienced in material and physical traces in painting and photography as well as in expansive, large-scale works.

-Curated by Madeleine Freund and Oliver Kase in cooperation with Thomas Kellein and Marie-Kathrin Krimphoff (Written Art Collection)
+Curated by Madeleine Freund and Oliver Kase in cooperation with Thomas Kellein and Marie-Kathrin Krimphoff (Written Art Collection).

 In memory of Thomas Kellein (1955–2025), who had been curator of the Written Art Collection since 2013.